Trust in the team - with the team on cloud 7

-When you talk to friends and acquaintances about what is particularly important to them in a relationship, many respond with: Trust.
-Trust means the subjective conviction that you can rely on something or someone to a high degree.
+When you talk to friends and acquaintances about what is particularly important to them in a relationship, many answer: trust.
+Trust refers to the subjective conviction that one can rely on something or someone to a high degree.

 Interpersonal trust not only plays a major role in relationships or friendships, but also in professional cooperation this is an important factor for successful and effective cooperation.
 And not only that: trust represents a relevant one agile value represents.